PelleLille/hsl-docs/data.rst

 .. function:: GetHeaders(name, [decode = true])

   Return the value of all headers with the name.
-If name is true, all headers will be returned.
+If name is boolean true, all headers will be returned.
+The name is not case sensitive.

   :param string name: name of the header
   :param boolean decode: if false, the header will not be decoded